pixelwatt/method-child/README.md

 # method-child
-A starter child theme for building with Method v2
+A starter child theme for building block themes with Method v2